Boston Harbor Cleanup- Fieldwork Residency, Boston, MA

 heritage museums and gardens

-north atlantic right whale ribcage made from 6,000 feet of lobster rope, one of the leading causes of entanglement and death, installed at heritage museum and gardens, May 2022
+A north atlantic right whale ribcage made from 6,000 feet of used and discarded lobster rope, one of the leading causes of entanglement and death, installed at heritage museum and gardens, May 2022.

 CREATURE COMFORTS